All Episodes

 All righty.

-Well, that was the Captive Dreamer.
+Well, that was the captive dreamer, legendary, legendary poster.

-I uh we were describing it earlier at the beginning of the story.
+We were describing it earlier at the beginning of the story.

-I mean, like this is Trump here.
+I mean, like, this is Trump here.

-And um, dude, yeah, that hate that Haiti moment and they're in the debate.
+And they're in the debate.

-They're eating the dogs, they're eating the cats, and Kamala thought it was the most ridiculous thing ever.
+And Kamala thought it was the most ridiculous thing ever.

 She's cackling.

-Here's a here's a picture of it.
+Here's a picture of it.

 Like they actually are doing that.